 As America’s oldest auction house, Freeman’s has sold fine American furniture and decorative arts longer than any auction house in the country.
-With a preeminent reputation for offering fresh-to-market and historically significant examples of 18th and 19th century furniture, portraits, silver, and textiles from the Philadelphia area, the American Furniture, Folk and Decorative Arts Department also brings exemplary New England and Southern material culture to auction.
+Our American Furniture, Folk and Decorative Arts department is well-known for offering fresh-to-market and historically significant examples of 18th- and 19th-century furniture, portraits, silver, and textiles from the Philadelphia area, as well as New England and Southern material culture.